 - Could that kind of double reinforcement play a part in paralyzing phobias?

 - How long does it take from trauma to rewritten gametes?
 If the survivor conceived the next day would the information be ready?

-- Men replenish sperm at a rate that shows tremendous optimism, and a woman’s eggs are more or less archived, does this mean these memories are sex linked?
+- Men replenish sperm at a rate that shows tremendous optimism, and a woman’s eggs are more or less archived, or at least they travel like a slow and stately parade in comparison to sperm.
+Does this mean these memories are sex-linked?